- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 In the classroom:

-The Authority’s outreach staff is pleased to offer free SOL correlated lessons to students in our service area.
-During the past school year, over 12,000 students participated in one of our outreach programs.
-These hands-on programs help students understand topics such as the water cycle, watersheds and the amazing properties of water.
+The Western Virginia Water Authority’s education outreach team is pleased to offer free Virginia Standards of Learning (SOL) correlated lessons to students in our service area.
+During the past school year more than 13,000 students participated in one of our outreach programs.

 We've also added some fun water science lessons on our Pinterest page that we think you might like.